gistratta/xshallowphase/README.md

  3. Fit model to the data and compute best fit param and cov. matrix
  4. Plot best fit model on data

-Tu use the module:
+To use the module:

-ipython --pylab
+> ipython --pylab

 And from the python shell:

-import script
+> import script